Best red wine picks for 2025

 7. Bottling: the finished red wine is transferred to bottles with a small dose of sulfur dioxide for stability (some winemakers might choose not to perform this step.
 The wine can then be enjoyed immediately or cellared for further development.

-And the color?
+Did you know?
 The rich red hue comes naturally from the grape skins which release pigments during fermentation.
 The longer the contact with the skins the deeper and more intense the color.

 Understanding the types of red wine by body

-Body Type Top Producers Grape Varieties Structure & Flavor
+Red Wine Type Top Producers Grape Varieties Structure & Flavor

-Medium bodied Château Petrus, Casanova di Neri Merlot, Tempranillo, Sangiovese Balanced, well integrated acidity, moderate tannins, red and dark fruits
+Medium bodied Château Petrus, Casanova di Neri Merlot, Tempranillo, Sangiovese Balanced, well integrated acidity, moderate tannins, red and dark fruits flavors

 Light bodied red wine